dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 It's a good practice to minimize the use of global variables.
 Modern code has few or no globals.
 Most variables reside in their functions.
 Sometimes though, they can be useful to store project-level data.
 ```

+> [!t]- t: Nested functions scopes
+>
+> - A function can be declared inside another function, and so on.
+> - So the "outer" variables may not be global, but local (or parameter) of
+>   an outer function.

 ## Parameters

 We can pass arbitrary data to functions using parameters.